Gran Turismo (series): GT Academy

 The GT Academy was a driver discovery/development program initiated through a partnership between Sony Computer Entertainment Europe, Polyphony Digital, and Nissan Europe.
-The program lasted from 2008 to 2016.

-Online qualifiers were held within Gran Turismo, with the top qualifiers being invited to National Finals in each participating country.
+The program lasted from 2008 to 2016.Online qualifiers were held within Gran Turismo, with the top qualifiers being invited to National Finals in each participating country.
 The top winners of each country were sent to a Race Camp held at Silverstone, UK for the final selection.
 The winners were to undergo an intensive Driver Development Program designed by Nissan with the intention to train and license them into a professional driver, competing in races worldwide.
 The four winning drivers were to join the Nismo Global Driver Exchange and go on to race in the following years' Dubai 24 Hour.
 Winners of the Gran Turismo Academy include Lucas Ordóñez, Jordan Tresson and Jann Mardenborough, who have all gone on to compete in professional real-life racing.
 Some of these winners, who would normally be seen as "non-professionals", have received praise relating to how they are as skilled as drivers with years of experience.
 Based on this merit, four GT Academy drivers have been barred entry to the British GT (specifically the 'gentleman driver' section of the competition).

 Gran Turismo World Series

 The Gran Turismo World Series is a series of Gran Turismo tournaments held around the world since 2018.
+The competition was known as the FIA Certified Gran Turismo Championships until the end of the 2021 season.

 Olympic Virtual Series

-In 2021, the FIA and the International Olympic Committee collaborated and hosted the Olympic Virtual Series, in which Gran Turismo Sport was used as one of the games used to host the motor sport event.
-The motor sport virtual series was an online time trial competition, in which entry is open to all players of Gran Turismo Sport's Sport Mode.
+In 2021, the FIA and the International Olympic Committee collaborated and hosted the Olympic Virtual Series, in which Gran Turismo Sport was used as one of the games used to host the motorsport event.
+The motorsport virtual series was an online time trial competition, in which entry is open to all players of Gran Turismo Sport's Sport Mode.

-In 2023, it was announced that Gran Turismo would be a part of the Olympics Esports Series 2023 as the motor sport event.
+In 2023, it was announced that Gran Turismo would be a part of the Olympics Esports Series 2023 as the motorsport event.
+Gran Turismo 7 was used for the inaugural Olympic Esports Week motorsport event in Singapore, held from 22 June to 25 June, and the final was won by France's Kylian Drumont.